UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

       - The python application at HPC2N comes with several preinstalled packages - check first before installing yourself!.
       - HPC2N has both Python 2.7.x and Python 3.x installed.
       - We will be using Python 3.x in this course.
-For this course, the recommended version of Python to use on Kebnekaise is 3.9.5
+For this course, the recommended version of Python to use on Kebnekaise is 3.10.4

 	NOTE:  HPC2N do NOT recommend (and do not support) using Anaconda/Conda on our systems.
 You can read more about this here: https://www.hpc2n.umu.se/documentation/guides/anaconda

       - This is a selection of the packages and libraries installed at HPC2N.
 These are all installed as **modules** and need to be loaded before use.
+Some may also have **prerequisites** that needs to be loaded first.
+That will be listed when you check with module spider <package-module>

 	  - ``ASE``
 	  - ``Keras``